 To have effective administration on academics and research, along with close monitoring, the University holds regular meeting of Academic Council, Finance Committee and Board of Governors.
 The University is also started DPSRU Innovation and Incubation Foundation (DIIF) to roll out startups.

 In addition to academics, various extracurricular activities are organized within and outside the campus of the University.
 Some of such activities include celebrations of National Science Day, Republic Day, First aid drive, Pradhan Mantri Jan Aushdhi Pariyojna, Annual Sports Day and National Voter’s Day and many others.

-I feel privileged to be the Vice Chancellor of this first University in the country and perhaps second in the world.
-I wish to encapsulate within the pharmacy profession, opportunities like Bio-markers, Bio-pharmaceuticals, Bio-similars, Medical Devices and other health related teaching career oriented areas emerging out in 21st centuries.
+We wish that as the first University in Indian, it encapsulates within the pharmacy profession, opportunities like Bio-markers, Bio-pharmaceuticals, Bio-similars, Medical Devices and other health related career oriented areas emerging out in 21st century.
 I also wish to have reorientation of community based pharmacy programs including pharmacovigilance, pharmacoeconomics, and consultant-pharmacist concept for diseases like diabetes, cancer, neurological and cardiovascular diseases.
-I therefore, call for the cooperation and suggestions from pharmaceutical fraternity of the country to meet this vision and mission of the University
+I call for the cooperation and suggestions from pharmaceutical fraternity of the country to meet this vision and mission of the University.

 Prof. Ramesh K. Goyal